ryanmitchener/web-build/README.md

 There are only a few actions defined at the moment:
 - `collate` Collects all files from the dependency and places them in their respective folder in the `[buildDir]`.
 This is the most basic of actions and essentially just places the files into the `[buildDir]` directory. `collate` takes the optional parameter `output`.
 This is the desired base output directory for all of the collated files.
 - `concat` Concatenates all files. `concat` takes an optional parameter of `separator` and a required parameter of `output`. `separator` defines the separator as a string to use in between files. `output` specifies the directory and file name to create relative to the `[buildDir]`.
-- `js-minify` Minify JavaScript files. `js-minify` takes the optional parameter of `output`.
+- `js-minify` Minify JavaScript files. `js-minify` takes the optional parameter of `input` and `output`.
+If `input` is specified, js-minify will ignore the passed in files from the previous action and instead use the provided input file string.
 If `output` is specified, it will only be used if there is only one file going into it (for example: when the previous action is a `concat` action).
 If `output` is omitted, the files will simply append .min.js to the filename.
 - `sass` Compile SASS files. `sass` takes no parameters. `sass` first collates glob files before compiling them with libsass.
 This allows you to have a different `variables.scss` per build target that can be included in another SASS sheet using a simple relative path.
 - `shell` Run a shell command. `shell` takes one parameter of `command`.
 There are two placeholders that may be used in your commands: `{FILE}` and `{FILES}`.
 A command using the `{FILE}` placeholder will be run against all matching files.
 This may be a slow process and is not the preferable option.
 A command using the `{FILES}` placeholder will run a command against a white-space separated list of all matching files.
 For example: `tsc -outDir ./build/ts {FILES}` will be replaced with `tsc --outDir ./build/ts ./src/file1 ./src/file2 ./src/file3`. <br><br>At the moment the `shell` action does not support returning a list of affected files as most of the other actions do.
 Instead the input files are passed to the next action unchanged.<br><br>In addition, `shell` actions that require different commands per platform are not supported at this time.